Gregwar/gregwar.github.io/_posts/2021-12-06-humanoid-gravity-torques.markdown

 </figure>

-As opposed to robotic arms, humanoid robots are mobile and therefore contact points with the environments should be accounted for when computing their dynamics.
+As opposed to robotic arms, humanoid robots are mobile and therefore contact points with the environment should be accounted for when computing their dynamics.

-Here, we derive a way to compute the required torque on a humanoid robot standing on either one or two legs to sustain the gravity.
+Here, we derive a way to compute the required torque on a humanoid robot standing on either one or two legs to sustain gravity.

 <!--more-->